-In November 2012, the new proposed partnership between Queen Mary and Nanchang University gained official approval from the Chinese Government Ministry of Education and the jointly delivered Biomedical Sciences / Clinical Biomedicine programme has been running successfully since September 2013.
+In November 2012, the partnership between Queen Mary and Nanchang University gained official approval from the Chinese Government Ministry of Education and the jointly delivered Biomedical Sciences / Clinical Biomedicine programme has been running successfully since September 2013.

-For further details about the joint programme please visit the BSc Biomedical Sciences pages.
+For further details about the joint programme please visit the School of Biological and Behavioural Sciences webpages.

 Students on the programme graduate with two degrees – a Biomedical Sciences BSc from Queen Mary University of London, and a degree in Clinical Biomedicine from Nanchang University.
 Graduates are fully qualified to practise medicine in China, and develop careers in clinical research in universities, hospitals and industry.
 Half of the course is taught by Nanchang University professors, and half by ‘Flying Faculty’ professors from Queen Mary’s School of Biological and Behavioural Sciences and the Faculty of Medicine and Dentistry who will typically travel to Nanchang to deliver classes.

 Teaching is entirely in English, preparing the students to work globally.
 The quality of the programme meets the requirements of regulatory bodies of both countries and where there is any discrepancy, the most stringent regulation is adhered to.
 The joint programme is comprised of a pre-clinical programme delivered in years 1-3 and a clinical programme delivered in years 4-5.
 The former is based on Queen Mary’s Biomedical Sciences BSc and NCU pre-clinical courses and the latter is based on the current clinical course at NCU.